 - Glass Cleaner: As part of your regular cleaning process make sure you also clean your glass with an automotive glass cleaner.
 This will ensure your wiper blades glide even more smoothly and effortlessly across your cleaned glass.
 Once again this will ensure they last longer.

 - Limit Excessive Usage: Don’t use your wipers unnecessarily.
-Of course when it is raining, put your wipers on so you can see in front of you.
-However you don’t need to leave them on full blast when it is only raining lightly.
+Of course, when it is raining, always use your wipers so you can see the road in front of you.
+However, you don’t need to leave them on full blast when it is only raining lightly.
 Likewise when it stops raining ensure they are turned off.
-So many people continue to leave their wipers on when the rain has stopped and this excessive use will only shorten the lifespan of their wiper blades.
+Too many people continue to leave their wipers on when the rain has stopped and this excessive use will only shorten the lifespan of their wiper blades.